 - Review the Accessibility Recommendations for Remote Teaching to learn more about accessible documents; text equivalents for audio, video, and images; holding a live meeting, and more.

 - Read about best practices for leveraging Canvas and Zoom as tools for virtual teamwork.
-For help setting up remote group or team projects, sign up for a consultation.
+For help setting up a remote group or team projects, sign up for a consultation.

 - Set Up a Class Discussion